 An explanation of the term "Shared Houses"

-Below is a copy of a page of Fahan Street in the Butcher Street Ward .
+This pattern of numbering of "Shared Houses" is not universal within the City, or indeed the entire County.
+Below is a copy of page 20 showing part of Fahan Street in the Butcher Street Ward of the City.
 Here the numbering and the way "Shared Houses" are identified is different.
-Here the enumerator puts a 1 against each individual family within a "Shared House".
-Initially, I diligently copied the 1s into my database.
+Note that the enumerator puts a 1 against each individual family within a "Shared House".
+Initially, I diligently copied these 1s into My Database.
 However, when I attempted to filter out "Shared Houses" from the total database, I got the impression that the figures resulting from various searches were simply wrong.
 This was because the 1s that you see below were difficult to isolate from the 1s that related to one family in one house.
-As you can see from the first table above, there were 37422 such houses.
-Thus the use of S.H.2.1 and S.H.3.1, etc. came into being and solved the problem.
+To solve this problem I used the prefixes S.H.2.1; S.H.3.1; etc.

 I spent some time making sense of this data.
 The inclusion of a special column which identified "Shared Houses" came after a variety of methods had been used.
 I hope by this stage it makes some sense to you.

 Also, you might find it useful to have a look at these two papers - Copies of some pages of Rural Townlands from the 1831 Census Returns and Copies of some pages of Urban Streets from the 1831 Census Returns.
 Originally, these two papers were produced before I "created" the "Shared House" column in My Database and then slightly modified to concur with the "Shared House" paper.